 The batter was enough for one and a half tins, so I had a smaller portion alllllllll to myself.
 This is best served warm, straight out of the oven or reheated just before heating.

 200g butter – cold, cubed.
 I used lightly salted French butter, so if you use unsalted be sure to add half a teaspoon of salt

-225g sugar (if you have measuring cups like I do, it’s a lot easier since you need a cup of each!)
+225g of each flour and sugar (if you have measuring cups like I do, it’s a lot easier since you need a cup of each!)

 5 medium eggs, at room temperature